New Deal: Works Progress Administration

 Roosevelt nationalized unemployment relief through the Works Progress Administration (WPA), headed by close friend Harry Hopkins.
 Roosevelt had insisted that the projects had to be costly in terms of labor, beneficial in the long term and the WPA was forbidden to compete with private enterprises—therefore the workers had to be paid smaller wages.
 The Works Progress Administration (WPA) was created to return the unemployed to the workforce.
 The WPA financed a variety of projects such as hospitals, schools, and roads, and employed more than 8.5 million workers who built 650,000 miles of highways and roads, 125,000 public buildings as well as bridges, reservoirs, irrigation systems, parks, playgrounds and so on.

 Prominent projects were the Lincoln Tunnel, the Triborough Bridge, the LaGuardia Airport, the Overseas Highway and the San Francisco–Oakland Bay Bridge.
 The Rural Electrification Administration used cooperatives to bring electricity to rural areas, many of which still operate.
 Between 1935 and 1940, the percentage of rural homes lacking electricity fell from 90% to 40.% The National Youth Administration was another semi-autonomous WPA program for youth.
 Its Texas director, Lyndon B. Johnson, later used the NYA as a model for some of his Great Society programs in the 1960s.
 The WPA was organized by states, but New York City had its own branch Federal One, which created jobs for writers, musicians, artists and theater personnel.
 It became a hunting ground for conservatives searching for communist employees.

 The Federal Writers' Project operated in every state, where it created a famous guide book—it also catalogued local archives and hired many writers, including Margaret Walker, Zora Neale Hurston and Anzia Yezierska, to document folklore.
 Other writers interviewed elderly ex-slaves and recorded their stories.

-Under the Federal Theater Project, headed by charismatic Hallie Flanagan, actresses and actors, technicians, writers and directors put on stage productions.
+Under the Federal Theater Project, headed by Hallie Flanagan, actresses and actors, technicians, writers and directors put on stage productions.
 The tickets were inexpensive or sometimes free, making theater available to audiences unaccustomed to attending plays.

 One Federal Art Project paid 162 trained woman artists on relief to paint murals or create statues for newly built post offices and courthouses.
 Many of these works of art can still be seen in public buildings around the country, along with murals sponsored by the Treasury Relief Art Project of the Treasury Department.
 During its existence, the Federal Theatre Project provided jobs for circus people, musicians, actors, artists, and playwrights, together with increasing public appreciation of the arts.